 • 3-, 5-, 7-, and 10-year property.
 Generally, the applicable method is the 200% declining balance method, switching to the straight line method in the first tax year that the straight line rate exceeds the declining balance rate.

 Note.
-The straight line method is the only applicable method for trees and vines bearing fruit or nuts and qualified NYL Zone leasehold improvement property.
+The straight line method is the only applicable method for trees and vines bearing fruit or nuts.
+The 150% declining balance method is the only applicable method for any qualified smart electric meter or any qualified smart electric grid system property placed in service after October 3, 2008.